 This is a video showing some different ways to configure the Caverns of Torment OpenLOCK scatter terrain.
 There are 14 pieces in this set.
 Included are 5 corner end pieces, 1″, 2″, 4″ and 5″ length walls, as well as 45- and 90-degree curves.
 There are also S curve pieces to make “snakelike” walls….
 Read more

 Here is the list of parts required (per level) to create the Large Square Tower.

 This is the list of parts required (per level) to build the Round Tower with Buttress.

 A step by step guide to painting the wooden floors Use a paint brush and paint colours = oak brown, monster brown, true copper.
 (Any dark brown and light brown combination will work) 2.
 Wooden floors primed and ready to paint.
 3. Firstly start with the black primed wooden floor tile, secondly paint a base coat… Read more

 OpenLOCK parts print with small supports in front of the OpenLOCK ports.
 Remove the supports so you can insert the OpenLOCK.
 Use a pair of pliers to remove the supports.
 Be careful not to break the dividers between the OpenLOCK ports.
 Save Save Save Save

 OpenLOCK is an open-source building system that allows miniature scenery designers to design amazing cross-compatible scenery for tabletop games.
-The system uses ‘OpenLOCK’ clips, to lock the pieces in place and ‘top locking pins’ to allow building levels to be stacked.
+The system uses OpenLOCK clips to fasten the pieces in place, and top locking pins to allow building levels to be stacked.
 The complete set of OpenLOCK templates are freely available for download, which means that… Read more